 The statute of limitation to raise an assessment is three years after the financial year-end.
 It does not apply in cases of fraudulent default.
 Mere filing of the income tax return and payment of advance tax in time does not constitute a final tax assessment.

-Under the TAL 2019 that shall be effective from 1 October 2019, the statute of limitation of three years will be increased to six years.
+Under the TAL 2019, with effect from 1 October 2019, the statute of limitation of three years has increased to six years.
 The Director General of the Internal Revenue Department can conduct an assessment or re-assessment of the taxpayer within a period of six years after the end of the relevant assessment year.
-In relation to intentional negligence or fraudulent cases, the infinite statute of limitation will be replaced with a 12-years period.
+In relation to intentional negligence or fraudulent cases, the infinite statute of limitation was replaced with a 12-years period.

 Topics of focus for tax authorities